vtwarrior25/customlandingpage/README.md

 # customlandingpage
- A custom homepage/landing page created using basic Javascript and HTML
+ A custom homepage/landing page created using basic Javascript and HTML.

 ## A Sample Image Of the Current Version:
 ![](/firefox_6ZPKGmVHNT.png)